Keyboard shortcuts

 The table has shrunk from 2 values to 1 value.
 This single value is $\tilde{f}(0.4, 0.7) = 5.12$.

-Verification: Using the explicit formula $\tilde{f}(X_1, X_2) = 3 - X_1 + 4X_2 - X_1X_2$: $$\tilde{f}(0.4, 0.7) = 3 - 0.4 + 4(0.7) - (0.4)(0.7) = 3 - 0.4 + 2.8 - 0.28 = 5.12 \checkmark$$
+We can verify using the explicit formula $\tilde{f}(X_1, X_2) = 3 - X_1 + 4X_2 - X_1X_2$: $$\tilde{f}(0.4, 0.7) = 3 - 0.4 + 4(0.7) - (0.4)(0.7) = 3 - 0.4 + 2.8 - 0.28 = 5.12 \checkmark$$

-The Tournament Bracket.
-Think of a single-elimination tournament with $2^n$ players.
+An analogy helps here: think of a single-elimination tournament with $2^n$ players.
 In each round, pairs compete and half are eliminated.
 After $n$ rounds, one champion remains.
 The streaming algorithm works the same way: $2^n$ table entries enter, each round uses a random weight to combine pairs, and after $n$ rounds a single evaluation emerges.
 The tournament bracket is the structure of multilinear computation.

 This pattern of using a random challenge to collapse pairs of values and halving the problem size will reappear throughout this book.
 In Chapter 10 (FRI), we’ll name it folding and see it as one of the central techniques in zero-knowledge proofs.